cartobaldrica/QGIS2Inkscape/README.md

 ### Why SVG?

 Scalable Vector Graphics (SVG) is an open-source vector-graphics format developed by the World Wide Web Consortium (W3C).
 SVGs can be embedded natively into websites, or exported from Inkscape as images.
+Most importantly, since SVG is open-source, it can be used across vector-graphics editing software.
+While SVG is the native format for Inkscape, if you needed to (and I mean _really_ needed to) make further edits using Illustrator or Affinity Designer, you could!

 ### QGIS2Inkscape Features
 When you run the extension on an SVG layout from QGIS, it will do the following: